dtm-labs/en.dtm.pub/docs/summary/protocol.md

 ## Inter-role communication protocols

-Currently, dtm only supports http and grpc protocols.
+Currently, dtm only supports http and gRPC protocols.
 Since distributed transactions involve multiple roles collaborating, some participants may appear temporarily unavailable and need to retry; some participants are explicitly informed of the failure and need to be rolled back.

 ### HTTP